image_pdfimage_print

 São Tomé and Príncipe is an agricultural country that produce cocoa and other cash crops, 51% of the population is engaged in agricultural production.
 The main cash crop is cocoa, dried coconuts, coffee and Palm oil.
 The unique geographical location, coupled with the beautiful natural landscape, provides São Tomé and Príncipe with rich tourism resources.
 At the same time, oil industry still in the initial stage of development, and the country has relatively rich forest, with biological and fishery resources.

-The “2021 World Investment Report” published by the United Nations Conference on Trade and Development (UNCTAD), pointed out that by the end of 2020, São Tomé and Principe has attracted US$310 million on stock of inward direct investment.
-According to statistics from the Ministry of Commerce of China, by the end of 2020, the stock of direct investment of China in São Tomé and Principe was US$1.99 million.
+The “2023 World Investment Report” published by the United Nations Conference on Trade and Development (UNCTAD), pointed out that by the end of 2022, São Tomé and Principe has attracted US$490 million on stock of inward direct investment.
+According to the “2022 Statistical Bulletin of China’s Outward Foreign Direct Investment”, by the end of 2022, the stock of direct investment of China in São Tomé and Principe was US$510 thousand.

 Trade in Goods